yugabyte/yb-tools/wireshark/README.md

 ![protobuf_searchpath](./images/protobuf_searchpath.png)

-Open a wireshark capture of the Yugabyte database to see the protocol dissection
+Open a wireshark capture of the YugabyteDB database to see the protocol dissection